Relkion/quartz/content/Story-a-Day/Day01-Imaginary-Friend.md

 "Fuck me!"
 Keith said.

 "Don't shout!" the girl scolded.
-"No shouting inside!"
+"No shout inside!"

 "Don't tell me what to do, aight?!
 Am I dead?
 I'm fucking dead!
 What is even happening right now?"
 Keith's head swiveled back and forth, taking in the child's bedroom, full of plushies and picture books.